siegeon/magic.lambda.crypto/README.md

 of the public key the message was encrypted with.

-Hence, malicious adversaries in the middle of the communication, will not know who the message originated from, only to whom it was addressed - In addition to of course also not being able to read the content of the message.
+Hence, malicious adversaries in the middle of the communication, will not know who the message originated from, only to what decryption key it was addressed.
+In addition no adversary will be able to read the encrypted content.

 ### The encryption format